stepanataccolade/docsv2/sources/ci/integrations/imageRegistries/dockerHub.md

 To pull an image, you'll need to do the following:

-1. Add the Docker Hub integration to your subscription (Required only for private repositories on Docker Hub).
+1. Add the Docker Hub integration through the UI (Required only for private repositories on Docker Hub).
 2. Configure your `shippable.yml` to associate the Docker Hub integration for your project (Required for both public and private repositories on Docker Hub).

-###Add the Docker Hub integration to your subscription
+###Add the Docker Hub integration through the UI
 This step is required only for private repositories hosted on Docker Hub.
 If you are using a public repository on Docker Hub, skip this step and go directly to configuring your `shippable.yml` step.
 To add Docker Hub integration to your subscription, do the following: